floooh/oryol/code/Modules/Gfx/doc/RenderLoop.md

 On platforms which support HighDPI rendering (e.g. Windows, macOS, iOS), rendering happens by default at half resolution if a HighDPI display is detected.
-To render at full HighDPI the the GfxSetup::HighDPI member to
+To render at full resolution set the GfxSetup::HighDPI member to
 true:

 ```cpp